- General Info

-- The cost is $25 per term to sign up for this plan.
+- The cost is $25 per ter, to sign up for this plan.

-- You can pay SallieMae Tuition Pay using your credit card (convenience fees apply), check, automatic withdraw, or electronic check.
+- You can also pay SallieMae Tuition Pay using your credit card (convenience fees apply), check, automatic withdrawal, or electronic check.

 - Depending on your payment method to SallieMae Tuition Pay, additional fees may apply.

 - You must be a matriculated student (enrolled in the University) to be eligible.

 - Emergency Loans are to help student bridg the gap between their financial aid award and their financial aid disbursement.
 This is a revolving fund so it is important that the loan is paid back so we can continue to offer this benefit to students.

 When are Emergency Loan Applications available each semester?